prafullD74/DevOps-Tools/Terraform/README.md

 - Terraform's configuration language is declarative, meaning that it describes the desired end-state for your infrastructure, in contrast to procedural programming languages that require step-by-step instructions to perform tasks.
 - The core Terraform workflow consists of three stages: Write, Plan & Apply.
   ![core Terraform workflow](https://web-unified-docs-hashicorp.vercel.app/api/assets/terraform/latest/img/docs/intro-terraform-workflow.png)
-- [Plugin development](https://developer.hashicorp.com/terraform/plugin)Terraform is logically split into two main parts:
+- [Plugin development](https://developer.hashicorp.com/terraform/plugin) Terraform is logically split into two main parts:
   1. **Terraform Core**: is the Terraform binary that communicates with plugins to manage infrastructure resources.
   2. **Terraform Plugins**: Plugins are executable binaries written in Go that communicate with Terraform Core over an RPC interface.
 Terraform currently supports one type of plugin called [providers](https://developer.hashicorp.com/terraform/language/providers).
 - Terraform workflow